gordon-cs/gordon-360-api/README.md

 `api/memberships` Get all the memberships.

-`api/memberships/:id` Get the membership with id `id`.
+`api/memberships/:id` Get the membership with membership id `id`.

-`api/memberships/activity/:id` Get the memberships associated with the activity with id `id`.
+`api/memberships/activity/:id` Get the memberships associated with the activity with activity code `id`.

-`api/memberships/activity/:id/leaders` Get the memberships of the leaders for the activity with id `id`.
+`api/memberships/activity/:id/leaders` Get the memberships of the leaders for the activity with activity code `id`.

 `api/memberships/student/:id` Get the memberships of the student with student id `id`.